Curriculum and Instruction M.A.T.

 |Total Program Credit Requirements||33|

-Both the Middle Level and Secondary Education Comprehensive Examinations include satisfactory completion of the Vermont Licensure Portfolio.
+Both the Middle Level and Secondary Education Comprehensive Examinations include satisfactory completion of the Vermont Licensure Portfolio (or its equivalent) submitted near the end of program course work.

 Requirements for Advancement to Candidacy for the Degree of Master of Arts in Teaching